Kubic:KubicD and kubicctl

 After selecting your language and agreeing to our license, you will be presented with the "System Roles" screen.
 Select Kubic Admin Node.
 Even if it is only marked as Alpha, it should work pretty well.

-Follow the next step of configuring NTP, setting a root password and optional ssh keys, and if you wish you can customize networking and other options before starting the installation.
-We recommend leaving the defaults unless you know what you're doing.
-The installation will then proceed, and you will end up with the login prompt.
+Follow the next steps of configuring NTP, setting a root password and optional ssh keys and if you wish you can customize networking and other options before starting the installation.
+We recommend leaving the defaults unless you know what you are doing.
+The installation will proceed and you will end up with the login prompt after a reboot.

 Setting up Kubernetes master